danrempel/hobbitmealclock/README.md

 # Hobbit Meal Clock

-This app searches Twitter for the hashtag *#secondbreakfast* and replies with a quote from Merry.
+This app tweets at scheduled times to let you know which Hobbity meal you should be eating.
+It also periodically searches Twitter for the hashtag *#secondbreakfast* and replies with a quote from Merry.

-### Future Plans
+## Hobbit Meals

 * Add a tweet schedulder to tweet the following:
 	* Breakfast - 7am.